Glass Trinity, Chapter 11: Bonds of Fate

 He shrugged.
 "There wasn't much time."

-Mito shook her head.
-"It's a lot to take in," she repeated.
+Mito rubbed her temples.
+"It's a lot to take in," she said again.

 Ensui set down his tea and rubbed his eyes.
 When he looked up at her again, he seemed to have aged ten years.
 She hadn't noticed it before, but there were bags under his eyes and day old stubble on his chin, dark red despite his graying hair.
+He looked haggard, like he hadn't found time to return fully to the land of the living just yet.
 She swallowed, dreading whatever he would say.
-Seconds ticked by as he took his time deciding on his words.
+He took his time choosing his words.
 Mito's hands began to shake.
 She thought of the red mist she and Hashirama had chased, those minutes of mounting dread as her feet pounded against the earth, closer to something she didn't understand but knew to fear instinctively.

 Finally, Ensui took a shaky breath but couldn't meet her eyes.
 "It's about Satto."